Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 Here is our list of the Top NetFlow Analyzers and Collectors:

 1. SolarWinds Traffic Analyzer – EDITOR'S CHOICE This package of network monitoring and management tools tracks traffic patterns on the network and on VMWare vSphere implementations.
 Free for 30 days, thanks to a trial.
 Runs on Windows Server.
-Start 30-day free trial.
+Start a 30-day free trial.

-2. Site24x7 Network Monitoring – FREE TRIAL A network performance and traffic monitoring system that is delivered from the cloud.
+3. Site24x7 Network Monitoring – FREE TRIAL A network performance and traffic monitoring system that is delivered from the cloud.
 Available for free for 30 days.

 4. ManageEngine NetFlow Analyzer – FREE TRIAL A comprehensive bandwidth monitor with a free edition that is limited to two interfaces.
 Installs on Windows Server and Linux.
 Start a 30-day free trial.